2012 Homs offensive: March–April fighting

 On 20 March, 14 were reported killed from a new round of shelling, which continued into the next day, hitting the opposition stronghold neighborhoods of Khalidiya, Qussor, and Bayada in northern Homs.
 The military also reportedly entered Khalidiya.
 The opposition activist group, the L.C.C., stated that another 40 people were killed on the second day of the bombardment, including 25 in Khalidiya.

 On 24 March, most rebel forces retreated from the Bab Sbaa district, under intense shelling, as the military moved in and a number of civilians were also attempting to leave the neighborhood.
 However, activists reported the neighbourhood was still under bombardment of heavy shelling as of 26 March.
 Still, an activist stated that the FSA presence in the district was small and they were not in a position to do anything.
 Another activist also later confirmed the capture of the district.

 On 2 April, about 40 FSA members captured the National Hospital in Juret al-Shayah district.
 They found 78 corpses stacked in a refrigerator.

 In renewed fighting on 8 April, mortars were described as falling "like rain" on the opposition-held neighbourhood of Khaldiyeh, according to an activist.
 A makeshift hospital was allegedly stacked with 40 bodies which the opposition were desperately trying to keep cool with fans.
 According to the activist, they may have to be buried "in public gardens" due to a lack of other feasible options.

 Mid-April

-Since 14 April 2012, a nationwide cease-fire came in effect, though separate clashes continued in several friction points.

-On 14 April, into the morning major shelling happened in the districts of Juret al-Shayah and al-Qarabis that violated the Kofi Annan truce implemented on 14 April.
+Starting on 14 April 2012, a nationwide cease-fire came in effect, though separate clashes continued in several friction points.
+Into the morning of the same day, major shelling happened in the districts of Juret al-Shayah and al-Qarabis that violated the implemented Kofi Annan truce.

-On 15 April, the Syrian Army was reported to be shelling the neighborhood of al-Waer from the nearby military academy.
+The following day, the Syrian Army was reportedly shelling the neighborhood of al-Waer from the nearby military academy.
 SANA also reported that terrorists killed 12 civilians in the Alawite, pro-government, neighborhood of al-Zahra in what seemed like an FSA attack on the neighborhood.

 On 16 April, heavy shelling was coming from three sides into al-Khalidiya.
 The government also stormed al-Bayada and took control of half of it.
 They were also trying to storm Juret al-Shayah and al-Qarabis, but were being repelled by the FSA.